 Looking to get a bit wild with your side dish tonight?
 This leafy green recipe uses three things you've probably never paired together (and possibly never even cooked with before): dandelion greens, currants, and pine nuts.
 Since they're traditionally a bitter green, the dandelion greens' bite is cut by the nuts and olive oil.

 Every vegetarian knows what it's like to have nothing to eat besides a hamburger bun at a BBQ.
 Enter: This grilled romaine with avocado lime dressing recipe.
 The leafy green recipe makes for a simple, smoky side, but since it doesn't pack any protein, consider bringing one of these meat alternatives with you to the gathering.

 Roasted Butternut Squash, Radicchio, and Onion

 This warm and nourishing leafy green recipe makes radicchio, a veggie packed with antioxidants and vitamin K (212 percent of your daily value, to be exact), the star of your plate.
 The side also features butternut squash, which has the highest levels of vitamin A out of all the squashes.
 Oh yeah, and cheese is involved.

 Escarole and Cannellini Bean Soup

 You probably pass right over this lettuce-looking green in the grocery store, but escarole is mild in taste, cripy in texture, and nutrient-dense (especially with vitamins A and C).
-Throw it in Scordo's soup along with some cannellini beans and you've got a simple and satisfying meal.
+Throw the leafy green into this soup, along with some cannellini beans, and you've got a simple and satisfying meal.